Legal Advice for Compensation Insurance Claims & TPD Payouts

 About Claiming Workers’ Compensation in Queensland

 In Queensland, all employers must have work injury insurance.
-This is mandated by The Workers’ Compensation and Rehabilitation and Other Legislation Amendment Act 2003.
+This is mandated by The Workers’ Compensation and Rehabilitation Act 2003.
 WorkCover provides this insurance in Queensland for the majority of businesses.
 This cover protects QLD employees if they develop a work-related illness or injury from a work accident, a work event, or, in some cases, travelling to and from their workplace.

 WorkCover administers your case when you claim compensation because of a workplace accident.
 This legal entity funds your lost income, medical treatment or surgery costs, physiotherapy, rehab sessions, etc.